BEE HAPPY and Butterfly Kisses

 The mind’s eye trickery I deal with is confusing to me even still in my silver years.

-What I see at the pollinary park at the Museum of Transportation is so beyond this immature reality.
+What I see at the pollinary park at the National Museum of Transportation is so beyond this immature reality.

 I thought after talking to my friend April perhaps trying to share a peek into my vision might “bee” a way to share my view of the annuals.
 I hope to fill the pollinator pantry’s gaps with nectar and pollen and even some butterfly baby food.